ttutisani/Xunit.Gherkin.Quick/contribution/domain-model.md

 Once the `Scenario` instance is extracted out of the `FeatureClass`, we just need to execute it.
 That simply means to execute all steps (all instances of `StepMethod`) of the scenario.

+## Technical Design Guidelines

+Each class should strictly encapsulate its state.
+Direct modification of the state from outside is prohibited.
+State modification is only possible by calling a method on the class.
+This is true for the state modification of the class, as well as the nested members of the class, if they have state which can be modified.

+[Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) is highly regarded.
+If you want to call a method on the nested member of the class, you can't do that without calling a method on the container class. i.e., encapsulate nested members and access to them.

+A class is allowed to expose properties which give some basic **immutable** information about the class.
+Minimalism is preferred.

 ## Class Diagram of the Model

 //TODO